Has your spousal maintenance been stopped ?

 Where spousal maintenance is payable some partners remain tied to each other for the duration of the maintenance order.
 It is possible for either party to apply to the Court for payments to be varied either upwards or downwards or even capitalised according to the circumstances of the case.
 This process however can lead to clients feeling uncertain and insecure as to the next steps to take.

 The maintenance level depends on your financial situation.
-If either party wished to vary the payments you need to reach agreement.
-If that is not possible then either party can apply to the Court for a variation.
+If either party wished to vary the payments you need to reach an agreement.
+If that is not possible, then either party can apply to the Court for a variation.

 The fluctuations in the economy make it increasingly common for people to take matters into their own hands and vary the level of maintenance without consulting the Court, or, more importantly, their former spouse.
-This can have unpleasant ramifications on those whose livelihoods depend on this money’.
+This can have unpleasant ramifications for those whose livelihoods depend on this money.

 Return to News